ita-social-projects/Space2Study-node-Client-mvp/README.md

 #### Step 1

-- go to [issues] and click `New issue` button
+- go to **Issues** and click `New issue` button

 #### Step 2

-- when creating [issue] you should add name of the issue, description, choose assignee, label, project.
+- when creating issue you should add name of the issue, description, choose assignee, label, project.
 If issue is a `User Story` you should link it with corresponding tasks, and corresponding tasks should be linked to issue.

 #### Step 3